Yelp/mrjob/docs/guides/configs-all-runners.rst

     :set: all
     :default: ``None``

-    Interpreter to launch your script with (e.g. ``'ruby'``).
-Change this if you're using a language other than Python.
+    Non-Python command to launch your script with (e.g. ``'ruby'``).
     This will also be used to query the script about steps unless you set :mrjob-opt:`steps_interpreter`.

+    If you want to use an alternate Python command to run the job, use :mrjob-opt:`python_bin`.

+    This takes precedence over :mrjob-opt:`python_bin` and
+    :mrjob-opt:`steps_python_bin`.

 .. mrjob-opt::
     :config: python_bin